Aresol999/Flight-Ticketing-Website-with-Flight-Delay-Analytics/Readme.txt

 3. Install required dependencies by running: npm install

+4. Enter your AviationStack API credentials and your PostgreSQL credentials

-4. Start the Express server using: cd Server node server.js
+5. Start the Express server using: cd Server node server.js

-5. Open a web browser and search: http://localhost:3000
+6. Open a web browser and search: http://localhost:3000

 -------------------------------------------------------------------------------------------------------------------